murphyk2021/kickstarter-analysis/README.md

 From this adjusted graph we can confirm that historically May does have the greatest number of launched campaigns but it also has the greatest success rate of the entire year at 67%.
 May also had the lowest fail rate(31%).
 This is likely the reason May is a popular month for campaigns to be launched!

 **Challenges with this analysis**
-This adjusted graph was created by simply adding a second count of the "outcomes"  and adjusting the field category to a "% of the row total".
 Making this additional graph was a helpful step for me as I had to reference Google for guidance on changing the calculation for the outcomes column.
 It turned out to be failry simple: Add a second count of the "outcomes" and adjust the field category to "% of the row total".
 See image below.
 To create the graph I referenced [this forum](https://superuser.com/questions/1327704/excel-pivot-with-percentage-and-count-on-bar-graph) to help me create a "combo" graph with a secondary Y-axis.

 ![Adjusting the Pivot Table to show Percentages instead of total counts](https://github.com/murphyk2021/kickstarter-analysis/blob/4ef50dc63bad0f72920e3418cfb52275bbced9d5/making%20a%20percentage%20of%20the%20s_f_c%20kickstarters%20by%20launch%20date.png)